ApryseSDK/webviewer-html-proxy-server/README.md

 ## How to use

 Call the `createServer` function in your server component and pass in an object that includes `SERVER_ROOT` and `PORT`.
-You can, optionally, pass in the third parameter, an object to configure CORS and the fourth parameter, an object to configure COOKIE.
+You can, optionally, pass in the third parameter, an object to configure CORS, the fourth parameter, an object to configure COOKIE and the fifth parameter, a boolean value to allow for unsecured HTTP websites to be proxied.

 See: https://expressjs.com/en/resources/middleware/cors.html and https://expressjs.com/en/api.html#res.cookie